nathanael-fijalkow/MonteCarloTreeSearch/README.md

 Little effort should make this code compatible with Jeff's implementations of some other games.

 Please find the Jupyer notebook [here](RL_TTT.ipynb)

+Please find a description of the Monte Carlo algorithm on this [blog post](https://games-automata-play.github.io/blog/monte_carlo_tree_search/) of mine.